The Government's continued work for nuclear disarmament

 - The Government supports the establishment of an international nuclear disarmament UN secretariat

 There is a need to improve the possibilities to ensure follow-up of the commitments made at NPT review conferences.
-The Government will therefore support the establishment of an international nuclear disarmament UN secretariat tasked with monitoring compliance with NPT disarmament pledges.
+The Government will therefore support the establishment of an international nuclear disarmament UN secretariat tasked with monitoring compliance with NPT disarmament commitments.
 Over the years, many have lamented the lack of a disarmament secretariat, which was one of the Blix Commission’s recommendations in 2006.

 Sweden took part in the UN negotiations on the TPNW in a constructive spirit and sought actively, but in vain, to address a number of shortcomings in the draft treaty.
-These were to do with the TPNW’s relation to the NPT, the lack of clear definitions and enforceability.
+These were to do with the TPNW’s relation to the NPT, the lack of clear definitions and verification.
 These weaknesses in the design of the TPNW remain.